Stikine Gold Rush

 The Stikine Gold Rush was a minor but important gold rush in the Stikine Country of northwestern British Columbia, Canada.
 The rush's discoverer was Alexander "Buck" Choquette, who staked a claim at Choquette Bar in 1861, just downstream from the confluence of the Stikine and Anuk Rivers, at approximately 56°48′N 131°46′W. Choquette was the son-in-law of the Tlingit chief Chief Shakes, who presided over the region at the mouth of the river, the site of the former Fort Stikine and today's city of Wrangell, Alaska, and had also explored the Nass and several other rivers.

+Alexander "Buck" Choquette (c.
+1830–1898) was a French-Canadian prospector and adventurer who was the discoverer in 1861 of the gold strike which led to the Stikine Gold Rush.

 Once news of the find reached the various other goldfields in British Columbia, the lower Stikine in the area of Choquette's find was inundated with prospectors and the river itself busy with steamboat traffic, served by vessels who abandoned the moribund Fraser routes.

 Eight hundred miners left Victoria bound for the goldfields but many did not proceed beyond the mouth of the Stikine.
 Those who reached the goldfield, which was 150 miles up the river, were not more than five hundred.